billti/vuegraph/readme.md

 ## TODO

-- Wire up any auth requests to go through the popup handler.
 - Add the Account page
 - Add the ability to search Graph for users
 - Add an authenticated REST API on the controllers
-- Using the CDN and minified files, less than 800KB on the network for the whole site, with less than 90KB of that from the host!
-(The rest from the CDN)